railwayapp/docs/src/docs/guides/services.md

 width={370} height={300} quality={100} />

 Services on Railway can be deployed from a GitHub repository, a local directory, or a Docker image.

+## Deleting a Service

+Delete a service by opening the project's settings and scrolling to the danger section.

 ## Accessing Service Settings